Asynchronous Programming

 Async functions

 Even with promises, this kind of asynchronous code is annoying to write.
 Promises often need to be tied together in verbose, arbitrary-looking ways.
-And we were forced to introduce a recursive function to just to create a loop.
+To create an asynchronous loop, Carla was forced to introduce a recursive function.

 The thing the cracking function actually does is completely linear—it always waits for the previous action to complete before starting the next one.
 In a synchronous programming model, it’d be more straightforward to express.

-The good news is that JavaScript allows you to write pseudo-synchronous code to describe asynchronous computation.
-An async function is a function that implicitly returns a promise and that can, in its body, await other promises in a way that looks synchronous.
+The good news is that JavaScript allows you to write pseudosynchronous code to describe asynchronous computation.
+An async function implicitly returns a promise and can, in its body, await other promises in a way that looks synchronous.

 We can rewrite crackPasscode like this: